yisomething/Numerical-Methods/README.md

 # cmput-340
 http://ugweb.cs.ualberta.ca/~vis/courses/num/index340.htm
 Intro and error analysis: Basic error analysis and propagation.
-Know how to apply this for the problems in the subsequent chapters.\n
+Know how to apply this for the problems in the subsequent chapters.<br/>
 Linear equation systems.
 Overdetermined linear system.
 Interpolation